Adaptive Entropy-Driven Sensor Selection in a Camera-LiDAR Particle Filter for Single-Vessel Tracking: Results and Analysis

 Fig.~\ref{fig:RMSE_with_Lost_tracks_percentage} compares the four configurations discussed above.
-In Zone~1, the \emph{LiDAR-only} configuration attains the lowest RMSE and a low lost time-bin fraction, which is consistent with strong near-field geometric constraints and the availability of LiDAR detections within the imposed range gate (Fig.~\ref{fig:Map_zoning}).
-The \emph{Adaptive} configuration achieves comparable performance in Zone~1, indicating that the information-driven selector predominantly chooses LiDAR when it is informative and available.
-In contrast, \emph{Camera-only} and \emph{All sensors} exhibit higher RMSE in Zone~1, reflecting the larger effective uncertainty of image-based localization under projection noise and visual clutter.
+In Zone 1, the \emph{LiDAR-only} configuration attains the lowest RMSE and a low lost time-bin fraction, which is consistent with strong near-field geometric constraints and the availability of LiDAR detections within the imposed range gate (Fig.~\ref{fig:Map_zoning}).
+The \emph{Adaptive} configuration achieves comparable performance in this zone because the information-driven policy predominantly selects LiDAR when it is the most informative modality.
+The fact that the All sensors configuration does not outperform \emph{LiDAR-only} indicates that, in the near field, sequential incorporation of the camera likelihood does not necessarily improve the estimate when camera-based localization is subject to larger projection and detection uncertainty.
+This behavior should therefore be interpreted as a limitation of unweighted joint likelihood updates, and it motivates the use of modality selection when sensor informativeness is strongly regime-dependent.

 In Zone~2, the \emph{Camera-only}, \emph{All sensors}, and \emph{Adaptive} configurations show similar RMSE levels and similar lost time-bin percentages, indicating that camera updates largely govern performance once LiDAR detections become intermittent.
 Although \emph{LiDAR-only} may yield low RMSE on the subset of time bins where tracking is maintained, its continuity degrades substantially (approximately $80\%$ of time bins are labeled LOST), consistent with operation near the effective LiDAR limit.
 Accordingly, RMSE values for \emph{LiDAR-only} in Zone~2 should be interpreted jointly with the lost time-bin metric.